mahnaz007/ImagePreprocessing/docs/usage.md

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._
 ## Option 1: Running the Entire Pipeline Using Nextflow

-To run all five processes (BIDsing, BIDS Validation, Defacing, MRIQC, and fMRIPrep) at once, you can use Nextflow.
+To run the 4 preprocessing steps (except fMRIPrep) together by executing the nextflow pipeline.
 This approach automates the execution of the entire pipeline using this command.
 ```
 nextflow run main.nf
 ```